Is a VPN Actually Worth It in 2026? An Honest Answer

 In 2017, the United States Congress voted to allow Internet Service Providers to package and sell your raw DNS browsing history to third-party advertising data brokers without your consent.

-Turn on a VPN and your ISP sees scrambled garbage going to a datacenter somewhere.
+Turn on a VPN and your ISP sees scrambled noise heading toward a server somewhere.
 That's it.
-They lose their ability to sell your browsing habits.
-For $3 a month, that's a pretty good trade.
+They can't read it, categorize it, or sell it.
+For $3 a month, cutting off that data pipeline is a pretty good deal.

 The Second Valid Reason: The Digital Seatbelt